Fakorede/Fakorede/README.md

 - 🔭 I’m currently working professionally with Vue JS 💚 and Laravel ❤️.
-- 🌱 Out of work, I delve into other technologies listed below and i'm quite proficient with them.
+- 🌱 Out of work, I delve into other technologies.
 - 💻👯 I’m always looking forward to work on awesome product(s) where I get to apply my skills as part of a fast-paced, quality-driven team.
-- ⚡ Fun fact: I love Chess, Monopoly and I love travels and exploration ✈️.
+- ⚡ Fun fact: I love board games and I enjoy travelling ✈️.
 - 📫 Reach out to me via: [Gmail](mailto:abiolafakorede@gmail.com) or [LinkedIn](https://www.linkedin.com/in/fakorede/)

 ## {...} My Stack 💻🚀